PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 to 612500, so that each point is the average of 500 independent replicates.
 This gives much clearer results, while also avoiding issues with binning connectances for some of the later sections.
-Please also note that the models have been changed, to better reflect what would probably be the immedidate picks for ecological network predictions.
+Please also note that the models have been changed, to better reflect what would probably be the immediate picks for ecological network predictions.

 The author notes that he found the ensemble method better than component models